HR Wheel for Recruitment Services from Clark Schaefer Strategic HR.

 What does that mean?
 Most likely – more time and more money.
 But before you click away from this article, consider this: a recent benchmarking analysis from the Society for Human Resources Management (SHRM) found that the average cost of a hire is $4,700, but when factoring in time, the impact to productivity, the emotional toll on the team, and the cost of competition, the true cost of hiring could be up to three or four times the employee’s salary.

 By investing in building and nourishing the candidate’s experience with the company, recruiters increase the chances of acceptance of the offer, reduce the time and money costs to the team, and create a hard stop on the job search front.
-Small up-front costs, like a welcome basket with company swag sent to the new hire’s home prior to the start date or taking them out to lunch or dinner to meet the team ahead of time, can be a welcoming touch to encourage staying on board.
+Small up-front costs, like a welcome basket with company swag sent to the new hire’s home before the start date or taking them out to lunch or dinner to meet the team ahead of time, can be a welcoming touch to encourage staying on board.

 Welcome Them to the Team

 Nobody wants to join a team where they’re not wanted.
 Make it abundantly clear to your new team member that not only are they welcomed, but they’re also an exciting addition to the team!
 Some ways to do this are sending emails or notes from team members ahead of time welcoming them and sharing tips for success as a new hire.
-Or maybe, it could look like asking the team member to share details about themselves so that current employees can find common interests to share with the new hire, making them feel like they’ve got a built-in network with easy topics to talk about from the beginning.
+Or maybe, it could look like asking the new team member to share highlights about themselves so that current employees can find common interests to share with the new hire, making them feel like they’ve got a built-in network with easy topics to talk about from the beginning.